 Netflix, the company that broke the mold and is still dominating the streaming industry started out by shipping rental DVDs to their customers, basically like a mail order Blockbuster.
-After a major shift in their business model in 2007 with the introduction of subscription-based OTT video streaming services, Netflix has refined its product and algorithms for over a decade, both causing and dominating the phenomenal growth of the OTT industry.
+After a major shift in their business model in 2007 with the introduction of subscription-based OTT video streaming services, Netflix has refined its product and algorithms for over a decade, both causing and dominating the phenomenal growth of the OTT video technology industry.

 - Globally, online OTT video streaming service subscriptions have grown from 150 million in 2014 to over 600 million in 2019.
 Subscribers are expected to grow to 1.1 billion by 2021.